September: Claw Setting Tutorials

 This month, Kim shares some brilliant tutorials on how to make your own claw settings, as well as how to use ready-made settings.

-If you have lots of jewellery pieces to make, making your own settings from scratch can be time consuming.
-That's when ready made jewellery settings comes in to save the day!
+If you have lots of jewellery pieces to make, making your own settings from scratch can be time-consuming.
+That's when ready made jewellery settings come in to save the day!
 At Kernowcraft, we offer a great variety of jewellery settings from bezel cups for cabochon stones to pre-notched and snaptite settings for faceted stones.
 These settings can be bought loose or already soldered onto designs available as rings, pendants and earrings which only needs a gemstone to complete the look.

 Kim walks you through every step for making your own claw setting from scratch.
 The style of setting suits sea glass, pebbles, cabochons, crystals and irregular shaped stones.
-It's one of the most basic claw settings you can make, but you can jazz it up by balling the ends like Kim shows you below.
+It's one of the most basic claw settings you can make, but you can jazz it up by balling the ends like Kim shows you in the video tutorial.

 In this tutorial, Kim shows you how to make a basket setting for a faceted stone.
 Basket settings are a great way to let light pass through the stone and let it shine!

 Kim - "First off, you are going to need 2 jump loops (jump rings) You can either buy or make these but the important thing is one needs to sit just under the widest part of your stone (the stones girdle) and the other needs to smaller.
 Making the second jump loop so it sits just inside the first one is a good guide.
 Next you need to make your wire cross, the same way we did in the basic cross claw setting video - this cross becomes your basket.
 To help your jump loops sit inside your basket, you can file 4 notches in your loops at the north, south, east and west points.
 You want to file about halfway through the thickness of your wire loop - I'm using 1mm round brass wire.